ruanchaves/song2vec/README.md

 Some tricks I learned along the way:

 * This is not NLP, so we shouldn't use gensim's default parameters.
-Otherwise [recommendations will get twice as bad](https://arxiv.org/pdf/1804.04212.pdf).
+Otherwise [recommendations will be twice as bad](https://arxiv.org/pdf/1804.04212.pdf).

 * Calling `model.wv[word]` for every word is painfully slow.
 It's much faster to do...